Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 20S - NOAA - Monthly

 | 2025-08-31 | 0.34925 |

 Not for investment purposes.
-Any data hosted on this web site are not intended for investment purposes or as a basis for making financial decisions.
-Users should ask for professional advice and perform their own independent due diligence before making any financial commitments.
+Data and any other information made available on FetchSeries are not not supposed to be used for investment purposes or as a basis for financial-decision making.
+Users should seek professional advice and perform their own independent due diligence before taking any financial risk.

 Series Metadata